-The most publicised problem is an issue where the keyboard stops working on the MacBook and MacBook Pro, and more recently the MacBook Air.
-In fact this issue is so widespread that a petition calling for Apple to replace the keyboard in "every MacBook Pro since late 2016" has been signed by more than 31,655 people (you can sign here) and three class action lawsuits (details below) have been filed against the company over the keyboard failings.
+The most publicised problem with Apple laptops is an issue where the keys stop working on the MacBook and MacBook Pro, and more recently the MacBook Air.
+This issue is so widespread that a petition calling for Apple to replace the keyboard in "every MacBook Pro since late 2016" has been signed by more than 36,939 people (you can sign here) and three class action lawsuits (details below) have been filed against the company over the keyboard failings.
+More on the lawsuits and petition below.

-The keyboard design on the MacBook Pro introduced in July 2018 (2018 13in MacBook Pro review) seemed to be designed to go some way to allieviate this problem.
-When iFixIt did their teardown of the 2018 MacBook Pro they noticed that Apple has cocooned the butterfly switches in a thin, silicone barrier, which iFixIt believe is intended to prevent the dust and crumbs from getting stuck.
+It seemed that Apple has been trying to fix the problem.
+First it tried to address the issue with the keyboard design when it introduced a new MacBook Pro in July 2018 (read our 13in MacBook Pro review).
+Although the company didn't say that the changes related to that particular issue, when iFixIt did their teardown of the 2018 MacBook Pro they noticed that Apple has cocooned the butterfly switches in a thin, silicone barrier. iFixIt believed was intended to prevent dust and crumbs from getting stuck - the root of the issues with the keyboards.

-However, these measures were not enough to stop the problem from occusing, with complaints appearing in forums and websites claiming that even the third generation butterfly keyboard is afflicted by the issue.
+However, these measures were not enough to stop the problem from occurring, with complaints appearing in forums and websites claiming that even this third generation butterfly keyboard is afflicted by the issue.

-Since Apple introduced the butterfly mechanism keyboard with the MacBook in 2015, and the MacBook Pro in 2016, a number of users have reported problems with keys repeating characters and other keys not working.
+Since Apple introduced the butterfly mechanism keyboard with the MacBook in 2015, and the MacBook Pro in 2016, a number of users have reported problems with keys repeating or not working.

-Commonly users are finding that a particular MacBook or MacBook Pro (and now MacBook Air) keyboard key has stopped working.
+Commonly users are finding that a particular MacBook, MacBook Pro, or MacBook Air) keyboard key has stopped working.
 In the worst case scenarios, users have found that the spacebar or shift key have stopped working.

 At the end of June 2018 Apple admitted that there is a problem and began offering free repairs to customers who have been affected.